killazilla54/AStar-Pathfinding/README.md

 # AStar-Pathfinding
-C# AStar Pathfinding Library for Unity
+C# AStar Pathfinding Library for Unity, created by Kevin O'Neil

 A small demo project using a custom A* Pathfinding library.